Jacques Doriot: Collaboration

-When France went to war with Germany in 1939, Doriot became a staunch pro-German and supported Germany's occupation of northern France in 1940.
-Doriot resided in collaborationist Vichy France for a time, but he eventually found that it was not nearly as Fascist as he had hoped it would be and moved to occupied Paris, where he espoused pro-German and anti-communist propaganda on Radio Paris.
+When France went to war with Germany in 1939, Doriot was mobilized and fought at the front as a sergeant.
+After the armistice in June 1940, he was demobilized.
+He became a staunch pro-German and supported Germany's occupation of northern France in 1940, specifically due to Hitler's anti-Bolshevik policy.
+Doriot resided in collaborationist Vichy France for a time and was made a member of the National Council of Vichy France in January 1941, but he eventually found that the Vichy regime was not nearly as Fascist as he had hoped it would be and moved to occupied Paris, where he espoused pro-German and anti-communist propaganda on Radio Paris.
 In 1941, he and fellow fascist collaborator Marcel Déat founded the Légion des Volontaires Français (LVF), a French unit of the Wehrmacht.

 Doriot fought with the LVF and saw active duty on the Eastern Front when Germany invaded the Soviet Union in June 1941 and was awarded the Iron Cross in 1943.
 In his absence leadership of the PPF officially passed to a directorate, although real power came to lie with Maurice-Yvan Sicard.
 In December 1944, Doriot travelled to Germany and made contact with the former members of the Vichy regime and other collaborators who had gathered together in the Sigmaringen enclave.
 Doriot's PPF struggled to assume a leadership role within the French expatriate community, basing itself in Mainau and setting up its own radio station, Radio-Patrie, at Bad Mergentheim and publishing its own paper Le Petit Parisien.
 The PPF was also involved in conducting intelligence and sabotage activities by supplying some volunteers whom the Germans dropped by parachute into liberated France.
 He was killed on 22 February 1945 while traveling from Mainau to Sigmaringen when his car was strafed by Allied fighter planes.
 He was buried in Mengen.

+Family

+Doriot married Madeleine Claire Raffinot (17 November 1896 – 3 August 1982) on 20 December 1924.
+The couple had twin daughters, Jacqueline (23 April 1929 – 20 January 2021) and Madeleine (23 April 1929 – 10 March 2010).
+Doriot also had a child with his mistress Ginette Garcia (née Dezouche).